 Ledges and forests: The Preserve was assembled from more than six (so far) wood lots and separate ownerships.
 Generally, the southern part of the Preserve has older forests with poor soils and rocky ledges, and the northern part of the Preserve was harvested early in this century, with good soils and many old logging roads supporting resilient forests.
 The Preserve has surprisingly few invasive plants, due to its healthy native forests.
 One small pine plantation next to the Dougherty Road parking lot is the exception, with a small monoculture that invites invasives.

 Quarry Brook & beavers: Quarry Brook is the small tributary stream that begins near North Pownal Road, feeds beaver ponds and wetland complexes, and then continues through the Preserve to Dougherty Road toward Chandler Brook — the so-called Middle Branch of the Royal River.
 In the Preserve, Quarry Brook has a widely changing size from rainstorm to rainstorm, season to season, or depending upon beaver activity.
-As the Preserve grows, it protects an increasing percentage of the subwatershed of the upper reaches of Quarry Brook.
+As the Preserve grows, the Preserve protects an increasing percentage of the subwatershed of the upper reaches of Quarry Brook.

 Deer travel corridor and other habitat: The eastern banks of Quarry Brook are the rough location of forested corridor; the lower elevations are more popular for deer than the rocky ridge line.
 Notable ledge outcrops and other slopes and old trees provide dens or good habitat for other mammals especially fox and porcupines.
 Beavers regularly dam Quarry Brook.
 Bear and moose occasionally pass through the forests on some years.
 Turkey, wood ducks, turtles, and many other species are regular residents of the Preserve.
 RRCT installed wood duck boxes in the beaver flowage in 2017 with the help of Ducks Unlimited, supporting productive nests in 2018 and beyond.

 Old quarries: Various small quarries on the Pisgah Hill Preserve helped build farm foundations and other structures in the eighteenth and nineteenth centuries.
 In many cases, the quarries were merely good places to harvest ledge outcrops.
-The loop trail off Doughterty Road crosses one of the quarries — look for numerous scattered granite blocks left behind under ledges.
+The loop trail off Dougherty Road crosses one of the quarries — look for numerous scattered granite blocks left behind under ledges.

 Lichens and mosses: The ledges along the Dougherty Road loop trail are covered with fragile but beautiful lichens, mosses, lady slippers, and ferns.
 Please stay on the trail to help protect these sensitive plants.